 BBC DJ, Bestival founder, and Forza Horizon musical consultant Rob da Bank

-week’s Forza Horizon coverage to give you an idea of what the press was talking about:
+If you missed them, here’s a selection of quotes from this week’s Forza Horizon coverage to give you an idea of what the press was talking about:

 The Audi R8 GT Spyder looking fit and ready for some action on the open roads of Colorado.

 Cars in Colorado